alldaygzchen/angularOld/readme.md

 2. Angular starts change detection at the root (AppComponent)
 3. Angular checks each child component in the tree
 4. If it finds a change, it updates the UI for that component
-5. If no observable and event triggers,changes to a service's property  (even in a component-specific service)  may not be reflected in the UI.
+5. If no observable and manual fetching event,changes to a service's property  (even in a component-specific service)  may not be reflected in the UI.

 ```